andrelcmoreira/elf98/doc/equipa_format.md

 The efa header doesn't contain any special information, it just acts as an identifier for the equipa file and without it, the file is not recognized as a valid equipa by the game.
 The header occupies the offset range 0x00-0x31, having 50 bytes of size.
-It's composed by the 'EFa' ascii string followed by 47 zero bytes.
+Its content is composed by the 'EFa' ascii string followed by 47 zero bytes.

 2.2 The short name/extendend name

+The short and extended name fields shares the same structure: both starts with 1 byte containing the field size, followed by the field value itself.
+The field value is encrypted and how the encryption algorithm works will be discussed in section 3.

 2.3 The colours